 sudo apt update sudo apt install kodi

 Step 3.
 Accessing Kodi Media Player.

 You can start Kodi from command by entering executing the following Linux command:

-Or, log out and select log in with Kodi session.
+Or, log out and select log in with the Kodi session.
 Or launch the media center from the Dash (may need restart).

 Congratulations!
 You have successfully installed Kodi.
-Thanks for using this tutorial for installing the Kodi media player on 20.04 LTS Focal Fossa system.
-For additional help or useful information, we recommend you to check the official Kodi website.
+Thanks for using this tutorial for installing the Kodi media player on Ubuntu 20.04 LTS Focal Fossa system.
+For additional help or useful information, we recommend you check the official Kodi website.